gsauthof/trysterobiff/README.md

-Trysterobiff is a cross-plattform non-polling IMAP new-mail systray notifier.
+Trysterobiff is a cross-platform non-polling IMAP new-mail systray notifier.

 Instead of polling it uses the IDLE extension of IMAP.
 With the IDLE extension an IMAP server immediately sends mailbox status updates to the client.
 Using